MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-RemoteMailbox.md

 ```

 ### -WindowsEmailAddress
-!!!
-Exchange Server 2010

-The WindowsEmailAddress parameter specifies the Windows e-mail address for this mail-enabled user.
-This address isn't used by Exchange.

-!!!
-Exchange Server 2013

-The WindowsEmailAddress parameter specifies the Windows email address for this mail-enabled user.
-This address isn't used by Exchange.

-!!!
-Exchange Server 2016

 The WindowsEmailAddress parameter specifies the Windows email address for this recipient.
 This is a common Active Directory attribute that's present in all environments, including environments without Exchange.
 Using the WindowsEmailAddress parameter on a recipient has one of the following results:

 - In on-premises environments where the recipient is subject to email address policies (the EmailAddressPolicyEnabled property is set to the value True for the recipient), the WindowsEmailAddress parameter has no effect on the WindowsEmailAddress property or the primary email address value.